 History of the Somers Mansion

-Built in 1903, the Mansion has endured two world wars, booms and recessions, 20 presidents, the age of globalization, the establishment of Glacier National Park, and rapid growth of the Flathead Valley.
+Built in 1903, the Mansion has endured two world wars, booms and recessions, 20 presidents, the age of globalization, the creation of Glacier National Park, and exponential growth inthe Flathead Valley.

-According to the plaque near the front door, the Mansion was built in 1903 for John O’Brien by architect Joseph Gibson (though the architect has been difficult to confirm).
+According to the plaque near the front door, the Mansion was built in 1903 for John O’Brien by architect AJ Gibson (though the architect has been difficult to confirm).

 Mr. O’Brien commissioned the house after starting the mill that put Somers on the map.
 At the suggestion of Mr. James Hill, a rail road baron, O’Brien came from Minnesota to Montana to check out a site for a lumber mill.
-He eventually decided on what became Somers, and built a massive milling and railroad tie production operation.
-The Kalispell Bee, a local newspaper reported on the O’Brien family’s comings and goings, including when they were finally able to move into the Mansion.
+He eventually decided on what became the Somers townsite, and built a massive milling and railroad tie production operation.
+The Kalispell Bee, a local newspaper reported on the O’Brien family’s comings and goings and social events in town.
+Based on the reports from the Kalispell Bee, the Somers Mansion originally took just 9 months to build!
 Originally, they called it “Alta Vista,” translating to high view (an accurate representation of it’s perch on the hill.
-Even though they moved in, my understanding is they primarily lived on the second floor- the first was used for entertaining and company business, and the third floor housed guests and company men.
+Even though the O’Brien family moved in, my understanding is they primarily lived on the second floor- the first was used for entertaining and company business, and the third floor housed guests and company men.
 Interestingly, the O’Brien’s only stayed a few years before moving back east in 1906.

 mansion construction.jpg